 Pierre de Fermat’s Biography

 To discuss Pierre Fermat’s early education would be mere speculation, because no records exist.
-However, we do know that his mother died when he was just seven years old.

-Starting in 1623 he studied civil law at the University of Orléans, graduating in 1626 when he was still only 18.
+Starting in 1623 he studied civil law at the University of Orléans, graduating in 1626 when he was only 18.

 Aged 19, he moved to the city of Bordeaux where he became an attorney in the high court.
 He also started doing some high level mathematics